sdawley1/sdawley1.github.io/_pages/about.md

 About
 =====
-Previously an undergraduate student at Johns Hopkins University with BAs in Chemistry and Applied Mathematics & Statistics.
+Previously an undergraduate student at Johns Hopkins University with degrees in Chemistry and Applied Mathematics & Statistics.

 My undergraduate research focused on physical organic chemistry and electronic structure theory.
 I worked on the former with [Prof. J.D.
 Tovar](https://sites.krieger.jhu.edu/tovar-group/) while studying cycloparaphenylenes and borepins using a mix of synthetic and computational techniques.
 The latter was done with [Prof. Lan Cheng](https://sites.krieger.jhu.edu/cheng/) using coupled-cluster theory.